 - A wide-mouthed Nalgene bottle (bought in Kathmandu, donated after)

-- 750ml water bottle (already travelling with) – if I didn’t have this, I’d have bought 2 wide-mouthed Nalgene bottles.
+- 750ml water bottle (already traveling with) – if I didn’t have this, I’d have bought 2 wide-mouthed Nalgene bottles.

-**** A widemouthed water bottles is best, as you’ll be getting refills from boiled kettles and its easier to fill.
-If you’re using a Steripen then the wide mouthed bottle is a necessity.
+**** A widemouthed water bottle is best, as you’ll be getting refills from boiled kettles, and it’s easier to fill.
+If you’re using a Steripen then the wide-mouthed bottle is a necessity.
 Not all the Nalgene bottles you’ll find in Kathmandu are legitimate.
 Either buy from home, or from Shona’s to be a real one, rather than a fake one ****